asmhoa-assignments/NLP-Capstone/_posts/2019-04-11-evaluating-ideas.markdown

 3. **Idea 3 (Translation)**

 ## Codebases
+We likely won't train any models until our dataset is collected, so most of the software we'd need to use involves methods for collecting data.
+Here's what we have so far:
 - [tweepy](https://tweepy.org) is a Python package for obtaining tweets
 - [Amazon Mechanical Turk](https://mturk.com) is a crowdsourcing platform that we could use for annotations

 ## Lecture Topics
-- Data Mining/Collection, especially methods for eliminating artifacts and ensuring robustness in annotations
+It could be helpful to have a lecture or discussion on data mining/collection, especially methods for eliminating artifacts and ensuring robustness in annotations.